mekomsolutions/openmrs-module-initializer/readme/bahmniforms.md

 }
 ```

-a JSON file of a bahmni form can be obtained by exporting the form from bahmni implementer interface.
+The easiest way to retrieve such a JSON file in the first place is by exporting the form using the Form Builder [export tool](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/239796253/Import+Export).

 #### Further examples:
 Please look at the test configuration folder for sample import files for all domains, see [here](../api/src/test/resources/testAppDataDir/configuration).